mistergoomba/13-day-stories/docs/trecena-creation-guide.md

 - **Combined energy notes**: MUST contain exactly **5 notes**.
 Each note must be actionable or reflective, providing practical guidance or insight related to the combined energy.
 - Language must be modern and non-dogmatic

+### **Content Length Requirements**:

+**CRITICAL**: All energy descriptions must be complete and comprehensive.
+Descriptions should be thorough, exploring the full depth of each energy.

+- **Number content**: **120–200 words** (6–10 sentences).
+Must include: core essence, position in the 13-day cycle, how it manifests experientially, both light and shadow aspects, and practical examples or imagery.
+- **Nawal content**: **140–200 words** (7–10 sentences).
+Must include: archetypal identity, elemental/natural connections, how it manifests in human experience, both aligned and misaligned expressions, and connection to sacred wisdom.
+- **Combined energy content**: **200–300 words** (10–15 sentences).
+Must include: how the number and nawal energies interact and synthesize, the unique quality that emerges, what this day feels like experientially, connection to the trecena theme, practical implications, both opportunities and challenges, and connection to the chapter's emotional lesson.

+**Note**: These are minimum targets.
+Descriptions should be as complete as needed to fully capture the energy's essence.
+Quality and completeness take precedence over strict word counts.

 ### **Title Format Requirements**:

 **CRITICAL**: Energy titles must be **descriptive, poetic, mystical phrases**—NOT formulaic labels.